 Translation refers to the extent to which the results of clinical trials can be attained in clinical communities.
-The Lidcombe Program rolling group treatment model54 has been shown to be translatable to clinical settings.62
+The Lidcombe Program rolling group treatment model52 has been shown to be translatable to clinical settings.60

-A report63 has presented data for 31 community clinicians in Australia who treated 57 pre-school children with the Lidcombe Program.
+In another investgation of translation of the Lidcombe Program, a report61 has presented data for 31 community clinicians in Australia who treated 57 pre-school children with the Lidcombe Program.
 Nine months after the start of treatment, mean stuttering outside the clinic for all the children was 1.7 %SS.
 However, Consortium trained clinicians attained better outcomes.
 The mean for children treated by Consortium trained clinicians was 1.1 %SS and the mean for children treated by a clinician without such training was more than twice this, at 2.4 %SS.
 No other predictors of outcome were found.
 The researchers concluded that for clinicians with Consortium training, Lidcombe Program community outcomes can match those of clinical trials.